 What is an open-ended mutual fund?
-All you need to know

 As the name suggests, open-ended mutual funds are always open to investment along with redemptions.
 In the world of mutual funds, open-ended funds are a common type of investment.
 One of the key highlights of these funds is that they don’t have any form of lock-in period or maturities.
 Hence, it is always open.

 An open-ended mutual fund is an investment scheme where the shares can be issued and redeemed at any time.
 Based on data from (the Association of Mutual Funds in India) AMFI, a total of 14 open-ended mutual funds were launched in March 2021 with a total mobilization of INR 4539 crores.

 In an open-ended mutual fund, you have to calculate the (Net Asset Value) NAV daily on the value of underlying securities at the end of the day.
 Here are some essential things to know about open-ended mutual funds.

 Difference between an open-ended mutual fund and a close-ended mutual fund

 To be precise, there are various types of differences between open-ended mutual funds and close-ended mutual funds.
 Here are the primary differences between the two mutual funds:

 In open-ended mutual funds, investors enjoy higher liquidity.
 Simply put, you can purchase or sell units at any time except the units of ELSS funds.